zzimbler/personal-site/README.md

 8. `gulp`
 9. open in your browser: `http://localhost:3000`

+Images on project page created with : http://mockdrop.io

 ## Settings

 You have to fill some informations on `_config.yml` to customize your site.